 The Telecommunications Act of 1996 sought to provide universal service to all Americans, with particular focus on rural, insular, high-cost and low-income areas, and certain social institutions such as libraries, schools, and rural health care providers.
 The Act also established a Universal Service Fund, designed to support the Eligible Telecommunications Carriers (ETCs) who provide support to these targeted areas.

 The Fund’s sustainability has been threatened by a combination of increased requests from ETCs and decreased contributions to the Fund itself.
 The fund continues to be a vital resource for providing broadband service for millions of consumers living in hard-to-reach rural areas.

-The FCC first outlined proposals for reforming Universal Service in the 2010 National Broadband Plan.
+The Federal Communications Commission (FCC) first outlined proposals for reforming Universal Service in the 2010 National Broadband Plan.
 This plan's stated goal was to “connect all corners of the nation while transforming the economy and society with the communications network of the future – robust, affordable Internet.”
-The plan also specifically mentions universal service, saying it would "bring affordable broadband to rural communities, schools, libraries, and vulnerable populations by transitioning existing Universal Service Fund support from yesterday’s analog technologies to tomorrow’s digital infrastructure."
+The plan also specifically mentions universal service, saying it would "bring affordable broadband to rural communities, schools, libraries and vulnerable populations by transitioning existing Universal Service Fund support from yesterday’s analog technologies to tomorrow’s digital infrastructure."

 The FCC’s October 2011 order redesigned the Universal Service Fund to help carriers bring broadband service to areas that are too expensive to serve without financial help because of rugged terrain or sparse population.
 Among many changes, the Order transitions the existing fund into a Connect America Fund, intended to extend broadband infrastructure to the millions of Americans who currently have no access to broadband.

 USTelecom believes a sustainable Universal Service Fund is critical to protecting basic, affordable service for all Americans.
 We have advocated before the FCC and Congress and have been instrumental in enacting reform.

 USTelecom identified these key principles for restoring the long-term health of the Fund: